 Kanban Pull System

-Kanban has 5 core properties that guide teams in implementing this technique and to ensure a proper Pull System is in place:
+Kanban has 5 core properties that guide teams in implementing this technique and ensure a proper Pull System is in place:

 Visualize the Workflow